Breastfeeding Moms and Covid – How to react to any signs of infection

 First, don’t panic!
 The chances of your baby getting it are pretty slim—and even if they do get it, they’re likely to recover without any complications.

-Second, remember that it’s still important to keep up with your breastfeeding routine.
-Even though the virus can be passed through breast milk, the amount of time your baby spends drinking from your breast should be enough for them not to get too sick from it.
+Second, remember that keeping up with your breastfeeding routine is still essential.
+Even though the virus can be passed through breast milk, the amount of time your baby spends drinking from your breast should be enough for them not to get too sick.

 And third: If you have any questions about how to manage breastfeeding while caring for a sick baby, don’t hesitate to reach out to your doctor or local lactation consultant!